Civic-Tech-Ballot-Inititiave/Ballot-Initiative/README.md

 ![Core Algorithm](app/ballot_initiative_schematic.png)

-1. **Extraction:** Forms in PDF format are processed through an OCR engine (using [gpt-4o-mini](https://platform.openai.com/docs/models/gpt-4o-mini)) to crop text sections and extract data.
+1. **Extraction:** Forms in PDF format are processed through an OCR engine (using generative AI) to crop text sections and extract data.

 2. **Identification:** The engine identifies and extracts key information (tailored to DC Ballot Initiatives) related to validating signatures: